-How to Find the Best PMP Exam Prep Course for You
+How to Find the Best PMP Exam Prep Course for You in 2020

 Project management is a rapidly expanding field that offers opportunities in everything from construction and engineering to I.T.
 But as more and more people rush to fill these positions, competition becomes steeper.
 Many employers now require or strongly prefer that candidates obtain Project Management Professional (PMP) certification to demonstrate a comprehensive understanding of the skills and responsibilities of project management.
 As a result, a number of PMP exam prep courses have sprung up, all claiming to be the best.
 We put those claims to the test and created this guide to share our findings.

 We compared 21 PMP exam prep courses to determine which best prepare you for the test and your career afterward.
 In the interest of creating a useful guide for everyone, we focused our attention on companies that provide online courses — self-study, virtual classroom or both — that anyone can attend.
 From there, we dug deeper, evaluating available study resources, program flexibility, comprehensiveness and more.
 We also checked out what former students had to say and consulted with industry experts to determine what matters most in a PMP prep course.

 Our research led us to five finalists that cover all the exam material skillfully and uniquely.
 We made sure that all of our top picks provided the required 35 hours of education and were on the Project Management Institute (PMI) list of Registered Education Providers (R.E.P.s).
 SimpliLearn’s course was our favorite, but depending on your learning style, you may be better off with one of our other picks.
 Check out all of our reviews below to learn more.

 A Full List of Every PMP Exam Prep Course Worth Considering